• Clinical trials and dental societies may offer free or reduced-cost dental implants.

 • Phone number: 303.534.5360

 Taking part in the program does not automatically mean you will receive implants.
-The decision as to what treatment is best is always made by the surgeons performing the procedure.
+The decision on which treatment is best is always made by the surgeons performing the procedure.
 You can apply via post or online.

 Here is what the process looks like: